 Transmission Provider's Interconnection Facilities are referred to hereafter as "IPC's Interconnection Facilities."
-IPC will install at the Station Station, one Station meter, two dead-end structures, one Station air-break switch, three CTs, required foundations, bus, bus supports, and fiber communication equipment to allow the Interconnection Customer to interconnect the Project.
+IPC will install at the state 345kV Station, one ION 8650A meter, two dead-end structures, one site air-break switch, three CTs, required foundations, bus, bus supports and fiber communication equipment to allow the Interconnection Customer to interconnect the Project.
 IPC will install facilities up to the Point of Change of Ownership.